ironsheep/P2-vscode-langserv-extension/spin2/README.md

 - Documentation is shown for each parameter as you are entering the parameter value being passed to the method.
 - If your own methods are not yet documented, the this signature help still supports entry of the parameter values as well as reminds you how to add your own documentation for your PUB and PRI methods.
 - When the method being entered is from an included object the help text is brought in from the external included object.

+## Feature: Show Definitions of a Symbol

+Allow the user to see/go to the definition of variables/methods right where the variables/methods are being used.

+- Enables right-mouse commands "Go to Definition" and "Peek -> Peek Definition"
+- In spin this works for method names, global variables, parameters, return values, method local variables and pasm global labels.

 ## Feature: Generate "Object public interface" documentation